bigbluebutton/bigbluebutton-room-media-connector/appliance-application/README.md

 2. Customize the config file:

-- You have to adjust the `control_server.ws` setting to point to the location of the pairing server.
+- You have to adjust the `control_server.ws` setting to point to the `/ws_room` route of the pairing server (e.g. `https://your-bbb-server.org/hybrid/ws_room` if you follow the [instructions](../pairing-server/) and install the pairing server on a bbb host).
 - Next `room.name` should be set to the name of the room that should be shown during the pairing process.
 - You can also set `preferred_pin_screen` to the name of the screen that should be used to display the pairing pin.
 If the screen it not found, it uses the first screen it finds.
 - Lastly you need to define the layouts, a few examples are provided in `room.layouts`.